 Description: Students will learn to diagnose and repair basic problems associated with various percussion instruments.
 The following percussion techniques will be taught but not limited to: disassembly of hardware, head fitting and tuning, shell repair, lacquering/laminating as well as play testing the instrument, nomenclature, removing dents, and mechanical replacement will be taught.
 Course will also include but will not be limited to: including nomenclature, timpani overhauls, marimba stringing, the straightening and alignment of various parts, mallet making/repair and spot finishing.
-Students will be trained in instrument repair to help facilitate the maintenance of their personal instrument used in artistic expression.
-Additionally, students will explore the spectrum of various career opportunities available in the music instrument repair field.
-This course introduces the student to safe use and handling of shop equipment, tools and supplies.
+Students will be trained in instrument used in artistic expression.

-Product Innovation II Course # 561500
+Product Innovation II

-1 Year Course: 10 credits

-Prerequisite Check pg.
-17-20

-Grade Level 9-12

-CSU/UC Category G

-NCAA approved No
+Course #: 561500 Length of time/Credits: 1 Year/10 Credits Recommended Prerequisite: Check p.
+17-20 Grade Level (s): 9-12